 HealthSmart Disability Management, which administers the majority of State Occupational Pneumoconiosis (OP) and Federal Black Lung (FBL) claims, Security, and Guaranteed funds

-Zurich, the carrier which administers the State Agency Workers’ Compensation (SAWC) program
+Zurich, the carrier which administers the State Agency Workers’ Compensation (SAWC) program for dates of injury on or before June 30, 2017

 |CLAIMS SERVICES DIVISION